CCAS 2023 Annual Meeting

 PBLD 1: Anterior Mediastinal Mass in a 1 Kg Preterm Newborn

-Dr. Ross is an associate professor at the University of Washington and Seattle Children's Hospital.
-She is the director of the Pediatric Cardiac Anesthesia Fellowship and has an interest in database research and DEI.
+Faith Ross is an associate professor at Seattle Children's Hospital and Director of the Pediatric Cardiac Anesthesia Fellowship.

 Thursday, March 30, 2023